G-Core/gcore-videoplayer-js/packages/player/docs/api/player.dvrcontrols.md

 - [MediaControl](./player.mediacontrol.md)

-The plugin renders the live stream indicator and the DVR seek bar, if DVR is enabled, in the media control UI.
+The plugin renders live stream indicator and the DVR seek bar, if DVR is enabled, in the media control UI.

 ## Constructors